fiee/python-mammoth/README.md

 Markdown support is still in its early stages, so you may find some features are unsupported.

+#### ConTeXt

+Using `--output-format=context` lets Mammoth generate ConTeXt (MkIV) code.
+(ConTeXt is a TeX format, see http://wiki.contextgarden.net.)
+For instance:

+    mammoth document.docx --output-format=context

+ConTeXt support is quite limited, but it can handle enumerations, simple tables, quotes and even footnotes.
+"Everything" gets delimited with start-stop-pairs, suitable for Tagged PDF.

 ### Library

 #### Basic conversion